Google Antigravity

+Google Antigravity is a software development platform developed by Google.
+It consists of a chat oriented development environment, an integrated development environment (IDE), a command-line interface (CLI), and a software development kit (SDK) designed to orchestrate autonomous artificial intelligence agents for code generation, execution, and testing.

+Integrated development environment

-Google Antigravity is an AI-powered integrated development environment (IDE) developed by Google, designed as an "agent-first" platform for software development.
-Announced on November 18, 2025 alongside the release of Gemini 3, Antigravity enables developers to delegate complex coding tasks to autonomous AI agents powered primarily by Google's Gemini 3 Pro model.
-The platform is built as a fork of Visual Studio Code and supports multiple AI models, including Anthropic's Claude Sonnet 4.5 and open-source variants of OpenAI models.
+Announced on November 18, 2025 alongside the release of Gemini 3, Antigravity enables developers to delegate complex coding tasks to autonomous AI agents powered primarily by Google's Gemini 3.1 Pro and Gemini 3 Flash models.
+The platform is a heavily modified fork of Visual Studio Code (VS Code).
+There is debate as to whether it is a direct fork of the software, or whether it is a fork of Windsurf (now Devin Desktop), another AI-oriented code editor which is itself a fork of VS Code.
+Google Antigravity supports multiple AI models, including Anthropic's Claude Sonnet 4.6 and Claude Opus 4.6, as well as an open-source variant of OpenAI models (GPT-OSS-120B).

-Antigravity was released in public preview on the day of its announcement and is available free of charge for Microsoft Windows, macOS, and Linux, with "generous rate limits" for Gemini 3 Pro usage.
+Antigravity was released in public preview on the day of its announcement and is available free of charge for Microsoft Windows, macOS, and Linux, with "generous rate limits" for Gemini 3.1 Pro usage.

 Features

 Antigravity introduces an "agent-first" paradigm, shifting from traditional AI code assistance to a system where AI agents operate with greater autonomy.
 It features two primary views: